hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

 exact reason to deny an operation), `Skip` (if an operation is not supported or has no meaning in a given context), or `Allow`.

-There are several `Judge`s already implemented in Iroha 2, such as:
+There are several implementations of the `Judge` trait in Iroha 2, such as:

 | Judge                        | Description                                                                                                                                                                          |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |